Department of Methodology and Statistics

 The Department of Methodology and Statistics of the Faculty of Psychology and Neuroscience (FPN) works in close collaboration with the Department of Methodology and Statistics of the Faculty of Health Medicine and Life Sciences (FHML) under common leadership.
 Together we are a group of around 20 staff members from PhD student to Professor.
 We provide the statistics education in five different Bachelor programmes and various master and PhD courses in the FPN and FHML.
 We also give statistical advice and support in data analyses to researchers from both faculties.
 Initially our own statistical research focused on study design and methods of analysis for nested and longitudinal data, in particular on sample size calculations and mixed (multilevel) regression analysis.
 In the last years our scope has broadened to include methods for multilevel interrater agreement and reliability, multiple imputation methods for missing data, Bayesian statistics for high-dimensional data, and innovative methods for growth curve analysis and for detecting person-situation interactions.

 The department coordinates and carries out all three Statistics courses in the Bachelor’s programme in Psychology, plus two advanced statistics courses in the Research Master in Cognitive and Clinical Neuroscience, plus an advanced statistics course in the Master in Forensic Psychology.
-Furthermore, the department provides an introductory statistics course in the Bachelor’s programme of the Maastricht Science College and a PhD course on Structural equations modelling in the Faculty of Health, Medicine and Life Sciences.
+Furthermore, the department provides a PhD course on Structural equations modelling in the Faculty of Health, Medicine and Life Sciences.
 Finally, we participate in the first bachelor year course Methods and Techniques of Research, the 2nd year Research practical and we give statistical advice to students writing their thesis.

 - New methods for detecting person by situation interactions